DDF operators in the Hybrid Formalism: The bosonisation of the symplectic bosons

+Finding solutions to eq.~(\ref{eq:physical}) is essentially the main goal of this paper.
+DDF operators \cite{DelGiudice:1971yjh} are operators that commute with the operators that define the physical state conditions, i.e.\ $G^+_0$, $\tilde{G}^+_0$, $J_0$ and $T_0$.
+Therefore, they map a physical state to a physical state and by their consecutive applications one gets a set of physical states.
+The goal is to find the DDF operators associated to the free bosons and the free fermions of the dual space-time theory, which is the symmetric orbifold of $\mathbb{T}^4$.
+We will do this in Section~\ref{sec:ddf}.

-Although this free-field realisation simplifies the BRST analysis and the form of the twisted $\mathcal{N}=4$ superconformal generators, by naively rewriting the BVW $\mathcal{N}=4$ generators in terms of the free-fields, one does not get a twisted $\mathcal{N}=4$ algebra \cite{Gaberdiel:2022bfk}.
+There is a subtlety that we have partially ignored up to this point.
+Although the free-field realisation of $\mathfrak{psu}(1,1|2)_1$ simplifies the BRST analysis and the form of the topologically twisted $\mathcal{N}=4$ superconformal generators, by naively rewriting the world-sheet $\mathcal{N}=4$ generators in terms of the free-fields, one does not get a topologically twisted $\mathcal{N}=4$ algebra \cite{Gaberdiel:2022als}.
 The reason is that the supercurrents of $\mathfrak{psu}(1,1|2)_1$, written in terms of the free-fields, have `extra' terms proportional to $Z$ in their anti-commutators, see eq.~(\ref{eq:psu-supercurrents-anti}).
-This in turn changes various OPEs and as a consequence they only match with the OPEs of the twisted $\mathcal{N}=4$ algebra up to terms that are proportional to $Z$ \cite{Gaberdiel:2022bfk}.
-Indeed, in order to get a free-field representation for $\mathfrak{psu}(1,1|2)_1$ out of the free-field realisation of $\mathfrak{u}(1,1|2)_1$, one should effectively set $Z_n=0$.
-This is done by considering the subspace annihilated by $Z_n$ for $n\geq 0$, see \cite{Dei:2020zui}.
-In spite of the fact that a simple substitution does not give a twisted $\mathcal{N}=4$ algebra, it is still possible to find an exact twisted $\mathcal{N}=4$ algebra by adding certain ghosts to the world-sheet that gauge the current $Z$, see \cite{Gaberdiel:2022bfk}.
-The argument in \cite{Gaberdiel:2022bfk} implies that the physical states indeed satisfy
+This in turn changes various OPEs and as a consequence they only match with the OPEs of the topologically twisted $\mathcal{N}=4$ algebra up to terms that are proportional to $Z$ \cite{Gaberdiel:2022als}.
+In spite of the fact that a simple substitution does not give a topologically twisted $\mathcal{N}=4$ algebra, it is still possible to find an exact topologically twisted $\mathcal{N}=4$ algebra (we have also reviewed this construction in Appendix~\ref{app:bvw}) by adding certain ghosts to the world-sheet that gauge the current $Z$, see \cite{Gaberdiel:2022als}.
+The argument in \cite{Gaberdiel:2022als} implies that the physical states indeed satisfy